Therapeutic exercises after removal of the uterus and ovaries. Kegel exercises after hysterectomy

 Depending on the severity of the pathology, the following types of operations can be performed:

-• removal of the uterus and uterine cervix (total estirpation);
+• removal of the uterus and cervix (total estirpation);

 • removal of the uterus with appendages and nearby lymph nodes (radical panhysterectomy).

 The degree of traumatization depends not only on the type of operation, but also on the method of its implementation.
-The most radical is the abdominal technology associated with the opening of access by cutting the wall of the peritoneum.
-Another option is the vaginal method when making an incision in the vagina.
-The least dangerous method is the removal of the uterus by laparoscopic method, when a special laparoscope is used, which allows making a minimal incision.
-When laparoscopic removal of the uterus is performed, the consequences are less dangerous.
+The most radical is considered to be the abdominal technology associated with opening access by cutting the peritoneal wall.
+Another option is the vaginal method, where an incision is made in the vagina.
+The least dangerous method is to remove the uterus using the laparoscopic method, which uses a special laparoscope that allows you to make a minimal incision.
+When a laparoscopic hysterectomy is performed, the consequences are less dangerous.

 General principles of postoperative rehabilitation

-The recovery postoperative period includes the entire time period from surgical exposure to full recovery, including sex after removal of the uterus.
-As with any surgical treatment, complete postoperative rehabilitation is divided into 2 stages: early and late stages.
+The postoperative recovery period includes the entire time period from surgical intervention to full restoration of performance, including sex after hysterectomy.
+As with any surgical treatment, complete postoperative rehabilitation is divided into 2 stages: early and late stage.

-The early stage of recovery is carried out in a hospital under the supervision of a physician.
+The early stage of recovery is carried out in a hospital setting under the supervision of a doctor.
 The duration of this stage depends on what consequences after removal of the uterus occurred after surgery.

-On average, with a successful operation of the abdominal type, the early period is about 9-12 days, after which the stitches are removed and the patient is discharged from the hospital.
-Laparoscopic exposure reduces the time of early rehabilitation to 3.5-4 days.
-The main tasks of the early stage: elimination of bleeding, pain syndrome and other symptoms, exclusion of infection of the affected area and dysfunction of internal organs, ensuring primary scarring of tissues.
+On average, with a successful abdominal operation, the early period is about 9-12 days, after which the sutures are removed and the patient is discharged from the hospital.
+Laparoscopic intervention reduces the time of early rehabilitation to 3.5-4 days.
+The main tasks of the early stage: eliminating bleeding, pain and other symptoms, eliminating infection of the affected area and dysfunction of internal organs, ensuring primary tissue scarring.

-The early stage of recovery is carried out in a hospital under the supervision of a doctor
+The early stage of recovery is carried out in a hospital setting under the supervision of a doctor.

-The late stage of rehabilitation is carried out at home by appointment and with the advice of a doctor.
-In the case of surgical intervention without complications, this stage lasts an average of 28-32 days, and with a complex operation it is extended to 42-46 days.
-At this stage, complete restoration of tissues, improvement of the general condition and strengthening of immunity, normalization of the psychological state, and full restoration of working capacity are ensured.
+The late stage of rehabilitation is carried out at home as prescribed and in consultation with a doctor.
+In the case of surgical intervention without complications, this stage lasts on average 28-32 days, and in case of a complex operation it is extended to 42-46 days.
+At this stage, complete restoration of tissues, improvement of general condition and strengthening of the immune system, normalization of the psychological state, and complete restoration of performance are ensured.

 During the first 24 hours after removal of the uterus, all measures must be taken to exclude the occurrence of complications, blood loss from internal bleeding, the occurrence of inflammatory processes, the penetration of infections and the elimination of painful symptoms.
 This period is the most important in the early stages of rehabilitation.